elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### What kind of structures work with de-structuring in JavaScript?
+### What kind of structures work with destructuring in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> De-structuring works with any iterable structure including arrays, objects, sets, and strings on the right-hand side of the assignment.
+  <div><strong>Interview Response:</strong> De-structuring works with any iterable structure, including arrays, objects, sets, and strings on the right-hand side of the assignment.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />